freshfox/like-fs/README.md

 ## Overview
 `node-fs-local` provides a simple way of abstracting filesystem access.
 This package includes two main classes.
-Those are the `LocalFilesystem` and the `TmpFilesystem`.
+Those are `LocalFilesystem` and the `TmpFilesystem`.
 The most basic way to access the local filesystem is the `LocalFilesystem`.
-It is a simple wrapper around the node's standard `fs` module, exposing the same API as the `fs` module.
+It is a simple wrapper around node's standard `fs` module, exposing the same API as the `fs` module.
 When possible, all functions are asynchronous returning a `Promise` so `async/await` can be used.

-A key benefit of using this package is that directories don't have to be created.
+A key benefit of using this package is that directories don't have to be created, since every write operation, be it using streams or writing files directly, will ensure that the directory structure exists beforehand.
-When writing a file directly or using streams directories will always be created.

 The `TmpFilesystem` is used to access files in the tmp directory.
-The difference between this and the `LocalFilesystem` is that the root is mounted to a random or configured directory in the `/tmp` directory.
-All method calls to the `TmpFilesystem` are relative to the configured directory.
-For example when calling `fs.createReadStream('/images/logo.png')` you're actually creating a `ReadStream` to `/tmp/<some-dir>/images/logo.png`
+The difference between this and the `LocalFilesystem` is that the root is mounted to a directory in `/tmp`.
+All method calls to the `TmpFilesystem` are relative to this configured directory.
+So for example when calling `fs.createReadStream('/images/logo.png')` you're actually creating a `ReadStream` to `/tmp/<some-dir>/images/logo.png`

-The package also includes an interface `IOnlineFilesystem` for implementations to access filesystems like `S3`, `Google Cloud Storage`, `Firebase Storage`, etc.
+The package also includes an interface `IOnlineFilesystem` for implementations to access filesystems like ` AWS S3`, `Google Cloud Storage`, `Firebase Storage`, etc.

-`node-fs-local` is fully compatible with the dependency injection library Inversify
+`node-fs-local` is written in Typescript and is fully compatible with the dependency injection library Inversify.

 ## Example
 ```typescript